 How much do podcasts cost?

 Nothing!
-They’re absolutely free which makes them one of the most accessible forms of entertainment around.
-Many of the larger podcasts will feature adverts and some offer access to extra content for a small fee, but 99% of podcasts are available for you to listen to on demand for nothing at all.
+Most podcasts are absolutely free, which makes them one of the most accessible forms of entertainment around.
+Many of the larger podcasts will feature adverts and some offer access to extra content or early access to episodes for a small fee, but 99% of podcasts are available for you to listen to on demand for nothing at all.
 There are literally millions of hours of top quality content out there for you to explore – so what’s stopping you?!

 So how do I listen to a podcast?